Danjok-Didenko/IZP_project_2/README.md

 ```
 **Where**:

-FINENAME - Name of file where text data about flows is located
+FINENAME - Name of file where text data about flows is located<br>
 N -  Number of clusters we want to get

 WB - Weight for totalBytes